matomo-org/developer-documentation/docs/tracking-javascript-guide.md

 When tracking subdirectories of a domain in their own separate Piwik website, it is recommended to customise the tracking code to ensure optimal data accuracy and performance.

-When tracking many subdirectories in separate websites, with the default tracking code, the number of cookies can quickly increase and some cookies could be deleted by the browser.
-To prevent this issue and also generally improve performance for your users, use the function `setCookiePath` so that cookies are created and only used for pages in this path.

-Also, correctly measure clicks to your other websites (click on separate subdirectories) as 'Outlinks' with `setDomains`.

 For example, if your website offers a 'User profile' functionality, you may wish to track each user profile pages in a separate website in Piwik.
 In the main domain homepage, you would use the default tracking code:

 ```javascript